FRAUD, WASTE AND ABUSE

 - Written warning and/or education: Carelon sends letters to the Provider or Facility advising the Provider or Facility of the issues and the need for improvement.
 Letters may include education, requests for repayment or may advise of further action.

 - Medical record review: Carelon reviews medical records to investigate allegations or validate the appropriateness of Claims submissions.

 - Edits: A certified professional coder or investigator evaluates Claims and places payment or system edits in Carelon’s Claims processing system.
 This type of review prevents automatic Claims payments in specific situations.

 - Recoveries: Carelon recovers overpayments directly from the Provider or Facility.
 Failure of the Provider or Facility to return the overpayment may result in reduced payment for future Claims, termination from our network, or legal action.

 Policies and Procedures

-All providers are required to report suspect fraud and abuse.
-If someone suspects any Member or Provider (a person who receives benefits) has committed fraud, waste or abuse, they have the right to report it.
+All providers are required to report suspected fraud and abuse.
+If someone suspects any Member (a person who receives benefits) or Provider has committed fraud, waste or abuse, they have the right to report it.
 No individual who reports violations or suspected fraud and abuse will be retaliated against for doing so.
 The name of the person reporting the incident and his or her callback number will be kept in strict confidence by investigators.

 Report concerns by: